Watts-per-Intelligence Part II: Algorithmic Catalysis

 \section{The Structural Selectivity Theorem}

 A substrate cannot exploit structure it does not contain.
 In the same way that a chemical catalyst can only accelerate reactions whose transition states are stabilised by its geometry, a computational substrate can only reduce cost for those aspects of a task class that are reflected in its own structure.
-Any transferable, class-specific speed-up must therefore arise from information about that class, whether embodied in program text, trained weights, circuit layout, memory organisation or control dynamics.
+Any transferable, class-specific speed-up must therefore arise from information about that class, whether encoded in program text, trained weights, circuit layout, memory organisation or control dynamics.
 We formalise these conditions via the structural selectivity theorem below, which isolates the class-specific component of speed-up in a universal-search model and separates it from generic implementation improvements.

 \begin{definition}[Universal-search cost model] A \emph{universal-search cost model} for a task class $\Class$ is a cost function on algorithms that, given access to a substrate description $S$ as conditional input, assigns to each prefix program $p$ a solver cost on instances of size $n$ proportional to $2^{|p|}\cdot\poly(n)$, and declares $p$ admissible on $\Class$ when $p$, conditioned on $S$, reconstructs enough of $\sigma(\Class)$ to select a polynomial-time solver for every $\Task\subseteq\Class$. \end{definition} Under this definition, generic implementation improvements that do not depend on $\sigma(\Class)$ are absorbed into the reference baseline, so that $\Gamma(\Task)$ of Definition~\ref{def:barrier} measures only the class-specific component.
-Universal-search models of this kind originate with Levin~\cite{levin1984randomness} and provide the natural setting in which the shortest program reconstructing the class structure dominates search cost, with the substrate already encoding part of the structure of $\sigma(\Class)$ (supplementary information), so that less additional information is required to specify it (i.e. in the sense of conditional Kolmogorov complexity \cite{solomonoff1964formal,li2019kolmogorov}).
+Universal-search models of this kind originate with Levin~\cite{levin1984randomness} and provide the natural setting in which the shortest program reconstructing the class structure dominates search cost.
+In the catalytic case, the substrate description \(S=\descop(\Hw_{\mathrm{exec,cat}})\) is treated as conditional information for reconstructing \(\sigma(\Class)\).

 \begin{theorem}[Structural selectivity] Let $\Sys_{\mathrm{cat}}$ be an algorithmic catalyst for $\Sys_0$ on $\Class$ and let $S:=\descop(\Hw_{\mathrm{exec,cat}})$.
 In any universal-search cost model satisfying Definition~\ref{def:search-model}, the class-specific barrier reduction $\Barrier(\Sys_0,\Task)-\Barrier(\Sys_{\mathrm{cat}},\Task) = \log_2\Gamma(\Task)$ from Definition \ref{def:barrier} satisfies